Last Updated on May 11, 2022 by Shaun Snapp

 Ganesh Sankaralingam, the Director of Data Science and Machine Learning at Latent View Analytics: “Today there’s a wealth of actionable data available that movie studios and streaming entertainment companies can use to manage risk.
 Using AI and advanced analytics can not only help mitigate against box office flops, but also identify potential hits.

 Curiously, it is not mentioned in the Forbes article that each of these individuals has financial incentives to sell these types of services.
 Cognizant is a firm that displaces US workers by defrauding the H1-B program with lower-paid Indian workers.
 I have never read a single thing written by Cognizant that was anything but mindless marketing drivel.
-Why anyone would listen to a company like Cognizant is a mystery to us?
+Why would anyone listen to a company like Cognizant is a mystery to us?
 AI falsity from consulting companies has reached such a fever pitch that I showed a CapGemini AI promotional video at a recent forecasting conference, and the audience burst out into laughter.